kurtgodden/TidyDataProject/CodeBook.md

 The double looping in function computeVarMeans continues until we drop out of the loops with the prefinal value of intermediateDF.
-To finalize it, we have to add varVector and subjectVector as new columns using 'cbind()’.
+To finalize it, we have to add varVector and subjectVector as new columns using 'cbind()'.

 From that resulting dataframe, we need to delete the first row of NA values from all columns, using ‘complete.cases() followed by a subset